11 Creative and Rewarding Projects to Make the Most of Your Summer

 Research and document your family history

 It’s hard to imagine a more worthwhile endeavor than this: last year, eleven-year-old Naomi Silverman set out to learn more about her departed great-grandmother Rita.
 She traced her family tree, researched the origins of family surnames and occupations of relatives, and asked family members to share their memories and anecdotes.
-She put it all together in a series of Spark Videos, and the result is a fascinating and heartwarming tribute that is sure to be treasured for years to come by the whole family.
+She put it all together in a series of Adobe Express videos, and the result is a fascinating and heartwarming tribute that is sure to be treasured for years to come by the whole family.
 The project even earned her first prize in the international art competition My Family Story and scored her a trip to Tel Aviv!
 Check out one of her videos below.

 Challenge yourself to create everyday